-- Promoting learning and equality for all as we strive to create independent, spiritual, life-long learners.
+- Promote learning and equality for all as we strive to create independent, spiritual, life-long learners.

 - Developing strong links between our school and the parish community.

-- Working together to promote and safeguard the welfare of everyone in our school community.
+- Work together to promote and safeguard the welfare of everyone in our school community.